 The study of young adult and ethnic American literature and of methods for teaching this literature in the middle and secondary school classrooms.
 Designed for those seeking teacher certification.
-Prerequisites: EDU 2113, 2313, (2131 or 2141), and 3.0 GPA in EDU courses, and 3.0 GPA in content area courses.
+Prerequisites: EDU 2113, 2313, (2131 or 2141), and 3.0 GPA in EDU courses.